Table of Contents

 Building Pools

 When you create a subnet, you can assign space from it to customers and network infrastructure using any prefix available within the subnet.
-For example, if you create a /24 subnet, you can assign a /24 or smaller subnet to a customer, or to network infrastructure.
-However, this doesn't make sense if you are assigning single IPs from a pool via DHCP or RADIUS, so Sonar also allows you to define IP Pools.
-To define an IP pool, click on the newly added subnet, then click the "Create Pool" Button.
+To define an IP pool, click on the newly added subnet, then click the “Create IP Pool” Button.

 How did we do?